-In the following subsections, we introduce the scattering length \mathfrak{a} and the related solution of the zero-energy scattering equation, collect some of its properties, relate it to the two-body problem and prove the upper bound in Theorem 4.1.
-For the lower bound, see for instance [46, 44, 16, 27].
-The last section of this chapter discusses an analogue of Theorem 4.1 and outlines a proof of BEC in the Gross-Pitaevskii limit.
+In the following two subsections, we introduce the scattering length \mathfrak{a} and the related solution to the zero-energy scattering equation, collect some of its basic properties and prove the upper bound in Theorem 4.1.
+For the lower bound, we refer the interested reader to [52, 50] and, for a recent alternative approach, to [18, 32].
+The last section of this chapter discusses the lower bound and a proof of BEC in the Gross-Pitaevskii limit.

-4.1 Heuristics: Scattering Length and Two-Body Problem
+4.1 Heuristics: The Scattering Length